keithw/tls13-spec/draft-ietf-tls-tls13.md

 {{updating-traffic-keys}}.
 Upon receiving a KeyUpdate, the receiver MUST update its receiving keys.

-If the request_update field is set to "update_requested" then the receiver MUST send a KeyUpdate of its own with request_update set to "update_not_requested" prior to sending its next application data record.
+If the request_update field is set to "update_request" then the receiver MUST send a KeyUpdate of its own with request_update set to "update_response" prior to sending its next application data record.
 This mechanism allows either side to force an update to the entire connection, but causes an implementation which receives multiple KeyUpdates while it is silent to respond with